Inbound and Outbound Logistics

 Partner with a 3PL to optimize logistics

-If you spend more than 15% of your time managing your logistics, it might be time to investigate working with the 3PL.
-3PLs are experts who partner with eCommerce businesses to handle inbound and outbound logistics.
+If you spend more than 15% of your time managing your logistics, it might be time to investigate working with a 3PL.
+3PLs partner with e-commerce businesses as experts who handle inbound and outbound logistics.
 They manage receiving, warehousing, negotiating with shipping carriers, and returns.
 Some 3PLs, like Falcon Fulfillment, can provide flexible inventory storage in their fulfillment centers.
-Find out more about how Falcon Fulfillment can take the stress of managing logistics off your plate.
-Get in touch with one of our friendly agents today.